Pinnacle Park in Sylva, NC: hiking the West Fork Trail to The Pinnacle

 Towering, old-growth oak shade gnarly-branched rhododendron as The Pinnnacle Trail begins to level at 2.25 miles.

-The trail’s gently rolling elevation is a welcome break from the nearly continuous climb.
+The trail’s gentle rolling elevation is a welcome break from the nearly continuous climb.
 The Pinnacle Trail is scenic in every season, with through-the-trees views framed by towering hardwoods.
 But it’s an especially beautiful hike in late spring, with the blooming of the trail’s abundant rhododendron, and in fall, when autumn paints the towering deciduous forest in vibrant hues.

 The trail arcs southbound, winding through the forest.
 The hike rolls over a small knob at 2.8 miles, tunneling through dense rhododendron and mountain laurel thickets.
 The trail reaches a campsite at 3.2 miles.
 The hike continues on the opposite, south side of the campsite, ducking through dense rhododendron on a tight, narrow singletrack trail.
 And, suddenly, the trail breaks through the cover, the sun-drenched summit of The Pinnacle dead ahead.